jairdz04/qrvey_test/README.md

 <p>The idea is to develop an app that allows to take tracking of times (similar to Toggl.com)
 </br> base url : http://127.0.0.1:3000/api
 </br> Run application: node server.js
+</br> Format: x-www-form-urlencoded
+To run unit test, take care, take care, the server should no be running
 </br>
 </p>
 <h3>Projects</h3>